 The Knotwork Band

-Celtic knotwork is an art form particular to the ancient peoples of Ireland and Scotland (highly influenced by the vikings) wherein cords or lines are woven into intricate patterns and highly stylized designs.
-Like Celtic knotwork, our music is an intricate whole formed by simple individual lines.
-In The Knotwork Band, the talents of the band members are interwoven to form each piece of music.
+Celtic knotwork is an art form particular to the ancient peoples of Ireland and Scotland in which cords or lines are woven into intricate patterns and highly stylized designs.
+In imitation of Celtic knotwork, all three of us weave our individual lines together to form each complete piece of music.

-The Knotwork Band at the Lititz Public Library, April 2023 [photos by Nancy Pearce]
+The Knotwork Band at the McLain Celtic Festival in 2019.
+Photo by Nancy Pearce.

 • wooden whistles & Irish flute